centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 Succeeded   : 34
 ```

-If we list the contents of the directroy now, we should see two important folders - **work** and **results**:
+If we list the contents of the directory now, we should see two important folders - **work** and **results**:

 ```
 ls
 ```

 The **work** folder is Nextflow’s cache and working area, where lots of intermediate files are kept.
-If you think the run has completed successfully you can delete this folder, if the run failed midway there is a usefull --resume function with nextflow where it can attempt to pick up where it left off (if the files are still there).
+The work folder can often be much larger than the final results folder because it contains intermediate files and cached task outputs.
+Once you are happy with the results and no longer need to use -resume, it can safely be deleted to reclaim disk space.

 The **results** folder is where the results are: